by Yash Soni

 Fitbit has a wide array of data points to measure daily activity levels.
 Steps, Calories, and floors are some of the standard measures.
 It also tracks how many minutes I spend daily being moderately, slightly and very active.

-Analysing the amount of calories burned per minute for various Activities shows some interesting findings.
-Though there is a lot of similar data available on internet, it is very difficult to generalise these numbers for everyone.
+Analyzing the amount of calories burned per minute for various Activities shows some interesting findings.
+Though there is a lot of similar data available on internet, it is very difficult to generalize these numbers for everyone.
 Since a lot of this depends on the fitness levels, demographics, skillset and most importantly how much I enjoy doing some specific exercises.

-Tennis ? — the favourite activity from the lot — takes the second spot.
+Tennis — the favorite activity from the lot — takes the second spot.
 That’s again a win-win scenario!
 It will be interesting to see if this number changes as I improve my skills.

 Swimming numbers were not shocking to me because I am still struggling to keep up with my continuous lap count.
 And after spending some time in pool, the exercise turns to a leisure activity.